ACTH blood test

 How to Prepare for the Test

-Your doctor will likely ask you to have the test done early in the morning.
+Your health care provider will likely ask you to have the test done early in the morning.
 This is important because cortisol level varies throughout the day.

 How the Test will Feel